 AN EXQUISITE LEGACY

-THE WORK AND ART OF NEW ZEALAND NATURALIST
+THE LIFE AND WORK OF NEW ZEALAND NATURALIST

 An Exquisite Legacy by George Gibbs, is the illustrated biography of G. V. Hudson, 1867-1946, one of New Zealand’s greatest pioneer naturalists and artists, whose remarkable illustrations of this country’s insects are a national treasure, while his huge, personal collection of insects is housed at Te Papa.